Skip to main content

 Loop

-A loop is a repetition of the same steps multiple times until a specific condition is met.
+An Operator that repeats the same Steps multiple times until a specific condition is met.

 M